 But to those who think God is stingy, and a tough taskmaster who doesn’t reward His children, God calls those thoughts about Him “wicked.”
 (Matt 25:24-26)

 You don’t have to keep begging God for a blessing, wondering if He arbitrarily blesses people, or wondering if you did something wrong to deserve curses instead.
 Don’t put yourself in that position of a low opinion of God, or put yourself in that sort of condemnation – that there is something you did that was so wrong that you don’t deserve blessings.

 Within the Gospel of Grace already lies the source of divine blessing.
 Please read my post on Biblical Grace.

 This Grace is NOT CHEAP.
-Don’t insult Jesus’s price.
+Don’t insult the price Jesus paid.

 The blessing comes so easily?
 Isn’t that cheap grace?

 No, my friends, there is nothing cheap at all.
 All this was bought at a great price.
 It was paid by Jesus.